 Grand Council Liaison

 CLVEN staff will email our residents in the summer to remind them of check-in dates and again before any check-out or building closure dates during the year.
-These dates reflect what is in their student lease and can be referenced throughout the year.
+These dates reflect what is in their resident occupancy agreement and can be referenced throughout the year.
 You are welcome to be there and we will send any guarantors a message notifying them of move-in.

 What is standard procedure for an emergency at a CLVEN House?

 During normal business hours, you can call 317-843-1911 and will be directed to a staff member to assist you.
 Outside of these hours, please follow our prompt system to leave a message with the CLVEN Emergency line and a staff member will follow up with you.
 Please note that only CLVEN owned or managed properties utilize this system.
 Please note, if you are not a CLVEN property, please contact your local House Corporation or appropriate property contact for emergencies.